-What about a situation in which you are involved in a crash with someone that does have auto insurance, but only carries $25,000 coverage and you suffer a catastrophic injury?
-Under Virginia law, there is an insurance coverage that will protect you in such a situation.
-That insurance coverage is called “underinsured motorist coverage”.
-Underinsured motorist coverage (or “UIM coverage”) is also automatically included in your policy if you have auto insurance.
-UIM coverage is intended to protect you from those that may not have purchased sufficient coverage to pay your claim in full.
-It’s a reward to you for having purchased higher insurance limits.
-For purposes of paying your claim, it’s as if the other person has the same limit that you do.
+Thus, for purposes of paying your claim, it’s as if the other person has the same limit that you do.
 As with UM coverage, the limits of your UIM coverage are the same as the liability limits of your auto insurance policy.
 For example, suppose you suffer injuries in a motor vehicle crash that is caused by someone else, and your injuries require you to be kept in the hospital for twenty days and, as a result, you have a $100,000 hospital bill.
-If the person that caused the crash only has $25,000 coverage, then that is the limit that their insurance company will pay and you may well be stuck with the rest of the bill.
-However, if you have an auto insurance limit of $100,000, then the other person’s insurance company will pay the first $25,000 (his limit) and then your company will pay $75,000, so you recover $100,00 and it’s as if the other person had a $100,000 limit because that’s the amount you can recover.
-That’s why choosing sufficient auto insurance limits is extremely important to help protect your financial well-being.
+If the person that caused the crash only has $25,000 in coverage, then that is the limit that their insurance company will pay and you may well be stuck with the rest of the bill.
+However, if you have an auto insurance limit of $100,000, then the other person’s insurance company will pay the first $25,000 (his limit) and then your company will pay $75,000 to make up the difference between the underinsured person’s policy and your policy.
+You recover $100,000 and it’s as if the other person had a $100,000 limit because that’s the amount you can recover.

 The same principles apply regarding property damage.
 Talk to your agent or insurance carrier to make sure you are protected.
 Don’t be caught “exposed” or without sufficient auto insurance coverage to protect you and your family.

-Many vehicles are worth more than the minimum limit of $20,000 for property damage coverage.
+Editor’s Note: Many vehicles are worth more than the minimum limit of $20,000 for property damage coverage.
 If you damage another person’s vehicle and the damages exceed $20,000, then your personal assets are “exposed” for the difference.
 If you run off the road and damage another person’s property, the damage may exceed the limit of $20,000.
 I’ve had a number of cases where someone caused an accident and forced another driver off the road into the support for a large highway sign.
 The replacement of the support and sign can easily exceed $20,000.
-Editor’s Note.